Uncertainty Principles and Non-local Black Holes: Introduction

 In this work we argue that, in the context of black hole physics, GUP and EUP are effective descriptions stemming from non-locality effects in gravity.
 This insight can be understood as follows.
 To begin with, both the paradigm for non-locality and that for modified uncertainty principles propose the existence of an inherent `fuzziness' or `smearing' in the way matter and spacetime interact, which goes beyond the fundamentals of both QM and GR.
-Moreover, in both cases, these novel non-local effects are expected to be relevant only at some characteristic length scales; therefore, one can naturally be led to identify the characteristic UV or IR length scale of non-local gravity with that of GUP or EUP respectively.
+Moreover, in both cases, these novel non-local effects are expected to be relevant only at some characteristic length scales; therefore, one can naturally be led to identify the characteristic UV or IR length scales of non-local gravity with that of GUP or EUP respectively.
 The underlying reason for the alleged connection between non-locality and modified uncertainty principles ultimately comes from dynamics.
 On one hand, GUP and EUP assume that gravity is described by the laws of GR and so introduce modifications on the behaviour of matter only; on the other hand, non-local gravity deals with the ordinary matter that obeys the rules of QM, while altering the local nature of GR's spacetime curvature.
 But modifications of the matter sector must reflect in modifications of the gravitational sector and vice versa, hence why GUP and EUP can be seen as effective descriptions in which only the theory of matter is changed while maintaining the tenet of locality in the description of spacetime.
 Instead, non-local gravity suggests a radical reformulation of the gravitational interaction which, in some appropriate UV or IR regimes, could be well approximated by the very different theoretical framework of GUP or EUP respectively.
 The idea of linking non-local black holes and GUP is not new.
-In Ref.\ \cite{nicolini:nonlocal}, a GUP-inspired model of black holes was found to be equivalent to the one derived from a specific non-local theory of gravity.
+In Ref.\ \cite{nicolini:nonlocal}, a GUP-inspired model of black holes was found to be equivalent to the one derived from a specific non-local theory of gravity, thus extending previous findings about black hole spacetimes inspired by noncommutative geometry.
 This result is due exactly to the fact that the attribution of the non-local features can freely be shifted from the matter source to spacetime or vice versa by making use of the gravitational field equations.
+In the case of some specific models, that work also highlighted some intriguing physical possibilities, such as a zero-temperature remnant formation at the end of the evaporation process and a regular de Sitter core accounting for the energy density of virtual gravitons in place of the curvature singularity.
 Here we look for more general relations between non-locality and modified uncertainty principles for black holes, thus we consider IDG theories as the starting point of our investigation.
-Natural units are adopted along the paper.
+Natural units are adopted in the paper.